From qualifying to the semis: Podoroska dreams on in Paris - WHIZ News

 Podoroska is only the third female qualifier to get to the semifinals at any major tournament in the Open era, which began in 1968, and the first since Alexandra Stevenson at Wimbledon in 1999.

-In the semifinals, Podoroska could face another qualifier in Martina Trevisan of Italy, who also had not won a main draw Grand Slam match before this tournament.
-Trevisan was scheduled to face unseeded 19-year-old Iga Swiatek later Tuesday.
+Another qualifier, Martina Trevisan of Italy, had a chance to join that list later Tuesday but could not quite take the last step.
+The 159th-ranked Trevisan, who also had not won a main-draw Grand Slam match before this tournament, lost 6-3, 6-1 to unseeded 19-year-old Iga Swiatek of Poland.

+“I’m sad for the match, but it’s an incredible two weeks for me,” said Trevisan, who dropped tennis for 4 1/2 years and returned to the sport in 2014.
+“So today I close a very important chapter of my life.
+Tomorrow, other chapters will begin.”

 “I didn’t know what to do,” Podoroska said.